- Sizes: S, M, L, XL, XXL (see chart)

 What's the difference between the Baked Alaska and the Frosty Boy?

 > Both have WindFoil softshell fronts to block chilling winds and keep your torso warm.
 The Frosty Boy is a much warmer top with the entire front and yoke constructed from WindFoil, plus the front of its sleeves.
 Only the front panel on the Baked Alaska is WindFoil.
-The balance of the Frosty Boy is made from micro-fleece, while the Baked Alaska uses the thinner Heatwave Merino.
+The balance of the Frosty Boy is made from Thermostat™ - lightweight, quick-drying laminated fleece, while the Baked Alaska uses the thinner Heatwave Merino.

 > The Frosty Boy is ideal for winter riding while the Baked Alaska is more suited for spring and autumn.